10 Statistics That Prove Interactive Content is the Future of Digital Marketing

 The Internet loves interactive content.

 Users relish it — quizzes, calculators, games etc. — and brands enjoy the return it yields.
 Interactive content engages readers more than chunks of boring text.
 It keeps visitors on a web page for much longer.
 It generates more conversions and click-throughs.
-It captures valuable customer data.
+Also, it captures valuable customer data.
 Here are 10 statistics that prove interactive content is the future of digital marketing.

 1. The Most Read Story on the New York Times Website in 2013 Was Actually a Quiz